tux2603/recipes/recipes/main_dishes/bakedMeatballs.md

 - add meatloaf mix, onion, allspice, nutmeg, pepper, brown sugar, salt, and baking powder, mixing with hand until well combined
 - using a #70 cookie scoop or tablespoon, form meatballs onto tray (makes 40-50 small meatballs)
 - bake 20-30 minutes until brown

+- _note_: spices listed are for Swedish meatballs.
+If you want other meatballs, use different spices